 The heating can be programmed to warm the interior fabric before showering in the morning and again prior to cooking on an evening.
 When the weather is clement plan to get laundry outside, if dried inside it should be allowed to dry slowly on a clothes horse, equalising its moisture content with the room.
 Forcing moisture out using a radiator should be avoided, if this is difficult to schedule a tumble dryer should be used.

 Ventilation should be controllable and the occupants should be mindful of how and when to control it.
-During summer months, it is good practice to open windows and allow cross ventilation.
+During the summer months, it is good practice to open windows and allow cross ventilation.
 During spring and autumn, diurnal temperature fluctuation requires good practice to open windows during warm days but ensure closed on cold nights.
 Operating windows and doors can facilitate a beneficial through-draught or prevent the convection of warm air.

 Observing our homes and becoming familiar with how they work leads us to make informed choices as to how best operate them and with time becomes intuitive.
 With a strategy in place, a planned response, it becomes easier to implement our intentions.